jestasgameland/clozequizmaker/README.md

 Powered by the Tatoeba corpus.

 DIRECTIONS:
-- First unzip the sentences file.
-This is the Tatoeba corpus.
+- First unzip the "data.zip" file.
+This is a set of JSON files each containing a chunk of the Tatoeba corpus.
 Then the app can be run as normal.
+- To make the loading even faster, "split_json.py" can be run on the entire list of sentences in the Tatoeba corpus (tatoeba.zip), specifying a number for "sentencesPerFile"

 TO DO:
 - option to create printable worksheet